pmikus/.github/.github/actions/vpp-install-opt-deps/README.md

 - **`-e`**: Exit immediately if any command fails
 - **`-u`**: Treat unset variables as errors
 - **`-o pipefail`**: Fail if any command in a pipeline fails

-### Failure Scenarios
-The action will fail if:
-- VPP makefile is not present or invalid
-- `install-opt-deps` target doesn't exist
-- Network connectivity issues prevent package downloads
-- Insufficient permissions for package installation
-- System incompatibility with optional dependencies

 ## Integration with VPP Build System